wfriesen/williamfriesen.com/_posts/2016-07-24-politics-of-age.md

 <!--more-->

 This could be determined by a quick Googling, but since I primarily develop against an Oracle database in my day job, I see this nail as begging for the SQL hammer.
 Doing this in a full Oracle install is a bit of overkill, though, so I went with SQLite for this task.
-You can all play along at home in [SQL Fiddle](http://sqlfiddle.com).
+You can all play along at home in [SQL Fiddle](http://sqlfiddle.com), or you could just skip ahead to the [pretty pictures](#charts) at the end of this post.

 So, let's start by creating a table to hold our data.